-Student report cards will be sent home with the students at the semester break.
-The final report cards of the year are to be picked up in the designated office.
-When there are outstanding bills over \$5.00, these bills must be paid prior to the release of the student's report card.
+Student report cards can be accessed via the parent portal in Infinite Campus at the semester break.
 If you wish to have your report card mailed, please provide a self-addressed envelope prior to school being dismissed for the summer.